hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/2-git.md

 I call these ideas 'prediction variables'.
 At the end of the talk, we will use these 'variables' to make the final prediction.

-And I think we can discover them quickly by gathering information on the 'current big thing'.
+And I think we can discover these variables quickly by gathering information on the 'current big thing'.
-And how 'the current big thing' became 'the big thing' in the first place.
+And how it became 'the big thing' in the first place.
 So, why *did* Git become so popular?

 ---

 ## Main features of Git

-* Distributed <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Distributed
-* Free &amp; open-source <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Free &amp; open-source
-* Fast <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Fast
-* Optimized for branching <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Optimized for branching

 note:
-Well, as you may already know, these are Git's main features:
+Quick recap of Git's main features:

 * **Distributed**
   * Like BitKeeper.
 Commit often, push once.